aggrey-Felix/alx-low_level_programming/0x02-functions_nested_loops/README.md

-nested loops and fuctions of c language
+nested loops and fucntions in the c programming,, it gets better and better